Mid-Murray Floodplain Recovery Reach

 Peter Rose is freshwater ecologist and Project Manager for North Central CMA’s Native Fish Recovery Plan-Gunbower and lower Loddon.

-The Native Fish Recovery Strategy will supplement and build on existing knowledge, generated under the previous Native Fish Strategy (2203-2013) and will be implemented collaboratively with Basin state governments, First Nations and the wider community.
-Its development will be delivered concurrently with the implementation of high-priority implementation activities including the Mid-Murray Floodplains Recovery Reach and the Native fish emergency response plan.
+The Native Fish Recovery Strategy will supplement and build on existing knowledge, generated under the previous native fish strategy and will be implemented collaboratively with Basin state governments, First Nations and the wider community.
+It’s development will be delivered concurrently with the implementation of high-priority implementation activities including the Lower Darling Fish Monitoring and Engagement program and the Native fish emergency response plan.

 Main Photo: Reedy lagoon, ideal habitat for threatened floodplain specialist fish.
 Credit: Peter Rose.